2020-05-14

 hello, Linux 453c728113d6 4.19.76-linuxkit #1 SMP Fri Apr 3 15:53:26 UTC 2020 x86_64 x86_64 x86_64 GNU/Linux!

-This started as an experiment to see what is possible with make
+This started as an experiment to see what is possible with make.
+But it was

 motivated by a real world problem: I often need to combine tools across